krystalstowe/krystalstowe/README.md

 ### Hi there 👋

+I'm Krystal, a full stack engineer.
+My pronouns are She/Her

+I'm currently working on a few website for freelance clients.
+I'm currently learning JavaScript and refreshing my knowledge of Kotlin.
+I'm looking for help with finding issues in my code and cleaning up the code I create.

+Here's how to reach me:

 <!--
 **krystalstowe/krystalstowe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.